async-library/react-async/README.md

 }
 ```

-The shorthand version does not support passing additional props.
+The shorthand version currently does not support passing additional props.

 ## API